Health Update - Month 14

 Lupus

-Texas sun is getting stronger and stronger, I still go out and play with my kids.
-No sensitivity.
-I dont feel like i have lupus anymore.
+The Texas sun is getting stronger and stronger, but I still go out and play with my kids.
+I have no sensitivity.
+I don't feel like I have lupus anymore.

 Learnings